 \begin{lem} If there exists a topology on $M$ for which it is a compact topological median algebra, then $M=\overline M$. \end{lem} \begin{proof} Given $\xi=(x_I)_I\in\varprojlim I$, consider the projections $\pi_I\colon\overline M\ra I$ and set $C_I:=\pi_I^{-1}(x_I)\cu\overline M$.
 These are convex sets by Proposition~\ref{retractions new} and they pairwise intersect as they all contain $\xi$; moreover, they all intersect $M$, which is convex in $\overline M$.
 Helly's Theorem implies that $\{C_I\cap M\mid I\in\mscr{J}\}$ has the finite intersection property.

 Now endow $M$ with its compact topology.
 Each $C_I\cap M=(\pi_I|_M)^{-1}(x_I)$ is closed in $M$, hence compact.
-Thus, the intersection of all the $C_I\cap M$ is nonempty; any $x$ in this intersection satisfies $\pi_I(x)=x_I$ for every interval $I$, i.e.~$\xi=\iota(x)$. \end{proof}
+Thus, the intersection of all the $C_I\cap M$ is nonempty; any $x$ in this intersection satisfies $\pi_I(x)=x_I$ for every interval $I$, i.e.\ $\xi=\iota(x)$. \end{proof}

 In the rest of the section, we suppose that $M$ is a topological median algebra.
 Endowing the product of all intervals with the product topology, the zero-completion $\overline M$ inherits a topology.
-The inclusion $M\hookrightarrow\overline M$ is always continuous, but in general not a topological embedding (cf.\ Proposition~\ref{boundary is closed if loc cpt}).
+The inclusion $\iota\colon M\hookrightarrow\overline M$ is always continuous, but in general not a topological embedding (cf.\ Proposition~\ref{boundary is closed if loc cpt}).
 Classical examples of this phenomenon are provided by locally infinite trees, since in that case $\overline M$ coincides with the usual Roller compactification.
-The following is an easy observation.

 For instance, if $T$ is a geodesically complete (real or simplicial) tree and $x\in T$ is a point of infinite degree, $\iota(x)$ does not lie in the interior of $\iota(T)$; in particular, $\iota(T)$ is not open in $\overline T$.
 Another interesting case is when $T$ is a bounded tree and $T\setminus\{x\}$ contains infinitely many connected components of diameter at least $1$; here the map $\iota\colon T\ra\overline T$ is a continuous bijection, but still not a homeomorphism.